awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 1. Specify the security groups to associate with the endpoint network interface\.
 The security group rules control the traffic to the endpoint network interface from resources in your VPC\.
 If you do not specify a security group, we associate the default security group for the VPC\.

-1. \(Optional\) AWS services and AWS Marketplace partner services only\) Enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.
+1. \(Optional, AWS services and AWS Marketplace partner services only\) Enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.
 **Important**
 Private DNS is enabled by default for endpoints created for AWS services and AWS Marketplace partner services\.